kira7777/test/README.md

-This is the 7th version of the Jenkins linked project this project ic Created By Liloucha Dell
+This is the 7th version of the Jenkins linked project this project is Created By Liloucha Dell
 # test